-The head of the South Korean cryptocurrency exchange Coinup, whose name is not disclosed, was sentenced to 16 years findings of fraud.
+The head of the South Korean cryptocurrency exchange Coinup, whose name has not been disclosed, was sentenced to 16 yearsfindings of fraud.
 His accomplices received from 6 to 11 years in prison, reports The News Asia.

-Attackers were accused of organizing a cryptocurrency pyramid and the so-called “pump and dump” scheme.
-They claimed that investors would receive 200% profit in 4-10 weeks.
+The attackers were accused of organizing a cryptocurrency pyramid and the so-called pump and dump scheme.
+They claimed that investors would receive 200% profit within 4-10 weeks.

 To convince investors, Coinup executives also created a magazine that posted a fabricated photo of the CEO's exchange with South Korean President Moon Jain.

-The court found guilty of the majority involved in fraud.
-Another Coinup executive received 11 years in prison, and the company's vice president 7 years.
+The court found most of those involved in the fraud guilty.
+Another Coinup executive received 11 years in prison, the company's vice president — 7 years.

 Recall that in the summer, the founder of the BitFunder Bitcoin exchange and WeExchange platform, John Montroll, was sentenced to 14 months in prison on charges of fraud.